 Keep cleanup in mind: if using a blender for a few different items, start with dry or light-colored mixes.
 For example, I always make cashew cream before pesto.
 That way I don’t even have to rinse the blender: leftover cashew cream just makes my pesto slightly more delicious!

-—– Have you joined the Vegan Batch Cooking Challenge? —–
+—– Have you taken the Planned & Plant-based Challenge? —–

-Get inspired with these vegan batch cooking recipes
+Get inspired by these vegan batch cooking recipes

 I asked vegan bloggers from all over the Internet to contribute some of their favorite recipes that are prep-friendly.
 Here is what they came up with!
 Many of those recipes are an excellent base to double or triple so you have extra to freeze!
 I hope you get inspired.